EMEDAT/QR-CODE/README.md

-# QR-CODE
+# Qr-code
-A RESPONSIVE DESIGN OF A QR CODE
+ My responsive QR Code design for mobile and desktop